 Greece by Region:

-for a Long Distance Bike Tour
+Preparing for a Long Distance Bike Tour

 Cycling has recently outshined several sports and emerged as one of the most effective exercises.
 It popularity stems from several outstanding benefits biking presents its enthusiasts as it’s a multipurpose undertaking used for body workouts, commuting and touring among other indelible purposes.
 Despite its rainbow of benefits, bicycling has its fair cut of challenges including bike - purchase and maintenance expenditure, bike shipping intricacies and hazards.
 Besides, biking calls for costly investment in specialized bike gear like mtb helmets, bicycle lights and reflective clothing.
 This post aims at simplifying your preparation for a long distance bike tour.